whykay-01/whykay-01/README.md

 - 🌱 I’m currently learning **ML principles and their application in the real life** and the main principles of **White-hat hacking**.

-- 📟 I'm currently working **as a Student Developer at NYU Shanghai IT center** where I am working on automizing routine tasks and improving efficiency of the IT center.
+- 📟 I'm currently working **as a Student Developer at NYU Shanghai IT center** where I am working on automizing routine tasks and improving operational efficiency of the IT department.

 - 📫 Best way to reach me is via **[Email](mailto:yan.k+github@nyu.edu), my [LinkedIn](https://www.linkedin.com/in/yan-konichshev/)**, or [WeChat](https://u.wechat.com/MFsdz7Y2sjtl6ty5Tzn9BaU)